saran-devops-engineer/AWS_AI_Agent/README.md

 - Boto3 (`pip install boto3`)
 - An OpenRouter API Key (https://openrouter.ai)
 - AWS credentials (in `~/.aws/credentials` or via env vars)
-- Access to AWS account with necessary permissions
+- Access to an AWS account with the necessary permissions

 ---